-Ono creates installations, photographs and films using time and memory as his central medium, and addresses themes of human condition, geopolitical boundaries, and the history which the world has forgotten or de-experienced.
+Ono creates installations, photographs and films using time, memory and metaphor as his central medium, and his works investigate and represent the process of transformation of nature and human life.
 In his decade filming Asia as a news cameraman, Ono had witnessed the rapidity with which stories and images decay as well as the role of society and the media in discouraging some stories.
 Ono creates his work in response to this past experience as a journalist.

 'This generation refuses absolute explanations and the rule of political philosophies, but wishes to affirm men and women in their flesh and in their striving for liberty.
 This generation does not believe the achievement of universal happiness and satisfaction is possible, but it does believe in diminishing human sorrow.
 It is because the world, in its essence, unhappy, that we need to create some joy.
 Because the world is unjust we need to work towards justice.
 And because the world is absurd, we must provide it with all its meaning.' -Albert Camus (1946)